NEUPRO safety and side effects

 See if you can save on NEUPRO

-Eligible patients may pay as low as $10 a month for the next 12 months of NEUPRO*
+Eligible commercial patients may pay as little as $10 per 30-day supply of NEUPRO.*

 - Changes in blood pressure.
 NEUPRO can decrease or increase your blood pressure.
 Lowering of your blood pressure is of special concern.
 If you faint or feel dizzy, nauseated, or sweaty when you stand up from sitting or lying down, this may mean that your blood pressure is decreased.
 If you notice this, you should contact your doctor.
 Also, when changing position from lying down or sitting to standing up, you should do it carefully and slowly.
 Lowering of your blood pressure can happen, especially when you start taking NEUPRO or when your dose is increased.

 - Fainting.
 Fainting can occur, and sometimes your heart rate may be decreased.
 This can happen especially when you start using NEUPRO or your dose is increased.
 Tell your doctor if you faint or feel dizzy.

 - Unusual urges.
 Some patients using NEUPRO get urges to behave in a way unusual for them.
-Examples of this are an unusual urge to gamble, h2 urges to spend money, binge eating, or increased sexual urges and behaviors.
+Examples of this are an unusual urge to gamble, strong urges to spend money, binge eating, or increased sexual urges and behaviors.
 Some patients may want to use more NEUPRO than prescribed for their symptoms (dopamine dysregulation syndrome).
 If you notice or your family notices that you are developing any unusual behaviors, talk to your doctor.